davidje13/shared-reducer/README.md

   note that in most cases you probably want to load balance _documents_ rather than _users_ for better scalability.

-- `withTaskQueues`: specify a custom task queue, used to ensure operations happen in the correct order.
+- `options.taskQueues`: specify a custom task queue, used to ensure operations happen in the correct order.
 Required interface:

   ```js